NEW: Jury suspends deliberations for the day

 The question was the latest posed by the jury considering the evidence in the case against Michael Dunn, who says he acted in self-defense when he opened fire on four teenagers in an SUV in Jacksonville in November 2012.

-Among the requests from the jury was to see surveillance video from the gas station where Dunn shot Davis.
+Jurors on Thursday asked to see surveillance video from the gas station where Dunn shot Davis.

 The video contains 20 minutes of footage from multiple angles, though a shorter version showing only one angle was slated to be shown in court.